DO YOU SUFFER FROM ANY OF THESE THYROID SYMPTOMS:

 They may develop an autoimmune condition following a pregnancy.
 Usually, women are TH2 dominant in the third trimester and TH1 dominant postpartum.

-And finally, as I’ve mentioned, there’s positive testing via the immune panels and TPO and TGB antibodies.
+And finally, as I’ve mentioned, there’s positive testing via the Functional Laboratory panels.
 You see, your immune system is designed to protect you.
 When your immune system runs amuck, it starts attacking different parts of your body, and it’s important to know that once you realize you have an autoimmune condition, you need to get checked, and you need to manage that autoimmune condition.

 Thyroid Support Success Secret #5: